DevikaNair90/academic-kickstart/content/home/talks.md

 +++
 # Dashboards widget.
-widget = "dashboards"
+widget = "talks"
-active = true
+active = false
 date = 2016-04-20T00:00:00

-title = "Dashboards"
+title = "Recent & Upcoming Talks"
 subtitle = ""

 # Order that this section will appear in.
 weight = 30

-# Number of dashboards to list.
+# Number of talks to list.
 count = 10

 # List format.